jackfranklin/half-stack-webpack/slides/presentation.md

 Currently, ng-store loads 900kb of JavaScript at once, and we only need the code for the listings page when the user first visits.

+At least 30% of that could be lazily loaded, potentially more.

+(Post React migratoin this becomes much easier).

 ---

 ## Bonus: dead code elimination